rachit-bharadwaj/chatox/README.md

 ## Description

-Chat Application is a web-based platform where users can register, search for people by name, email, or username, and chat with them in real-time.
+Chatox is a web-based real-time chatting platform where users can register, search for people by name, email, or username, and chat with them in real-time.
 Users can also edit their profiles to include a bio and a profile picture.
 The application is free to use and available online.

 ### Features